rust-lang-ru/book/rustbook-ru/nostarch/chapter09.md

 handling situations in which something goes wrong.
 In many cases, Rust requires you to acknowledge the possibility of an error and take some action before your code will compile.
-This requirement makes your program more robust by ensuring that you’ll discover errors and handle them appropriately before deploying your code to production!
+This requirement makes your program more robust by ensuring that you’ll discover errors and владение them appropriately before deploying your code to production!

 Rust groups errors into two major categories: *recoverable* and *unrecoverable*